fbpx

 2. Know the signs and monitor for symptoms of monkeypox

-Symptoms of monkeypox may include:
+Symptoms of mpox may include:

 • swollen lymph nodes